<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Choose your charities.

-You can give all your budgeted funds to one charity or multiple.
+First, decide whether to donate all your budgeted funds to a single charity or multiple organizations.
 Many people start by addressing local needs in their community.
-Consider what causes are important to you then find legitimate organizations that are offering support in these areas.
-Just be sure to do thorough research since, unfortunately, more fraud happens during the holidays.
+Identify what causes are important to you, then find legitimate organizations that offer support in these areas.
+Just be sure to do thorough research.
+Unfortunately, more fraud occurs during the holidays.
 All charities should have readily available disclosures that you can review.
-Start by finding out what percentage of an organization’s spending goes to its mission versus other expenses.
+Find out what percentage of an organization’s spending goes to its mission versus other expenses.
 You want your money to go where it will do the most good.

 Consider a QCD.